Process Optimization Explained - Methods, Benefits & Tools

 Process optimization is a set of methods and tools used to make processes more efficient and effective.
 There are several types of process optimization techniques, including process mapping, process mining, and Six Sigma.

-When optimizing a process, it’s important to identify goals, analyze current processes, develop an optimized process, and test the optimized process.
+When optimizing a process, it’s important to identify goals, analyze current workflows, develop an optimized process, and test that optimized process.
 Challenges associated with process optimization include limited resources and change management.

 Discover how leading organizations utilize ProcessMaker to streamline their operations through process automation.